 Today is the list for to-dos that you want to start before the day ends.
 They’re your priorities.

-Next is home for all of the to-dos you could start at any time.
-It’s a good place to look when putting together your Today list, or when you’ve finished everything there and you need more to do.
+Anytime is home for all of the to-dos you could start at any time.
+It’s a good place to look when putting together your Today list or planning your week in Upcoming.